For Florida Renters in Crisis

 I got the 3-day notice on a Friday afternoon.
 I'd been short $600 because my car's transmission went out.
 I called the property manager Monday morning, told her exactly what happened, and asked if I could pay $300 immediately and $300 by the 15th.
 She said yes, pulled the eviction, and waived the late fee since I'd never been late before.
 Two phone calls, problem solved.

-Florida has a high concentration of corporate-managed rental stock in major metros — Miami-Dade, Broward, Hillsborough, Orange, and Duval counties all have substantial institutional landlord presence.
-With corporate landlords, you may be talking to a leasing manager rather than the owner, but the cost-of-eviction math still applies.
-Smaller landlords in smaller communities make the decision themselves, and the conversation tends to be even shorter.
+Florida's major metros — Miami-Dade, Broward, Hillsborough, Orange, and Duval counties — carry a heavy concentration of corporate-managed rental housing.
+With an institutional landlord you may be dealing with a leasing manager rather than the owner, but the cost-of-eviction math still applies.
+In smaller Florida communities the owner usually makes the call directly, and the conversation tends to be even shorter.

 Step 2: Florida rental assistance programs